 When you or someone you love need to seek medical treatment, you expect that you will be helped, not hurt, by medical professionals.
 Unfortunately, there are times when the negligence or carelessness of a healthcare provider can cause further harm to someone.

-At Paulozzi LPA Injury Lawyers, we know how complicated these cases can become, especially when going against insurance companies and other medical providers.
-We also understand the importance of you getting a fair compensation for what has happened.
+At Paulozzi LPA Injury Lawyers, we know how complicated these cases can become, especially when going against insurance companies and medical providers.
+We understand the importance of you getting fair compensation for what has happened.
 Let us get to work today when you need Cleveland medical malpractice attorney.

-We know that people seek help from medical professionals in order to feel better.
-What you may not realize is that medical mistakes are the third leading cause of death in the United States.
+People seek help from medical professionals in order to receive reliable and qualified care.
+Many people do not realize that medical mistakes are the third leading cause of death in the United States.
 It is estimated that around 250,000 people lose their lives due to medical mistakes each year and that millions more survive and must live with the consequences of what happened.

 Think about how many medical professionals there are:

-Each of these people should perform at a high level for every patient, but their negligence can cause major patient harm:
+Each of these people should perform at a high level for every patient, but their negligence can cause major patient harm, including:

 Medical mistakes are scary and much more common than most people realize.
 This is an unfortunate reality and if you or a loved one have been injured due to a medical error, seek legal assistance immediately.
 At Paulozzi LPA Injury Lawyers, our team understands these cases and will work to secure the compensation you need for all of your error-related expenses.
 This can include:

-However, that is only part of the overall picture.
-While those families are left grieving with their losses, millions of other patients survive medical mistakes and are left dealing with the consequences, including massive medical bills, emotional, and psychological damages.
+Medical mistakes occur at alarmingly high rates, leaving families to grieve the loss of loved ones.
+Also troublesome, millions of other patients survive medical mistakes and are left dealing with the consequences, including massive medical bills, as well as emotional and psychological damages.

 Some of the most common medical mistakes that occur include:

-This is a common question that people have when they realize how many medical mistakes occur in the US.
-It is also a hard question to answer.
-There are so many oversite boards for the various medical professionals in the country, and not all of them do their jobs well.
+This is a common question that people have when they realize how many medical mistakes occur in the United States.
+It is also a difficult question to answer.
+There are many oversite boards for the various medical professionals in the country, and not all of them do their jobs well.
 The truth is that most medical mistakes are preventable, and regulators need to do a better job enforcing protocols and educating healthcare professionals.

-A new study has found that “Babies born in America are less likely to reach their first birthday than babies born in other wealthy countries.”
+A recent study has found that “Babies born in America are less likely to reach their first birthday than babies born in other wealthy countries.”

-Maternal and infant health in the US is worse than in any other developed nation.
+Maternal and infant health in the United States is worse than in any other developed nation.
 Much of this has to do with access to healthcare, or a lack thereof, by minorities and those with low socioeconomic status.
-We want you to understand that federal law prohibits nearly every hospital and emergency care facility from denying treatment to women in labor or who may be in labor.
+Federal law prohibits nearly every hospital and emergency care facility from denying treatment to women in labor or who may be in labor.

 The medical malpractice statute of limitations in Ohio is only one year.
-We know that does not seem like much time.
-In fact, it is one year less than the limitations for most other personal injuries.
+This is not a lot of time, in fact, it is one year less than the limitations for most other personal injuries.
 This one-year limit comes with some caveats: